-Default menu for network-based and CD-based Windows deployment scenarios

-Table 7.
-Example DOS-based menus (continued)

-PC DOS 7.1 Startup Menu

-1. Run the complete ServerGuide Scripting Toolkit process

-2. Perform RAID configuration only

-3. Perform Fibre configuration only

-4. Perform BIOS updates only

-5. Perform IBM ServeRAID BIOS and firmware updates only

-6. Boot to a command prompt

-Enter a choice: 1

-F5=Bypass startup files F8=Confirm each line of CONFIG.SYS and AUTOEXEC.BAT [N]

 Default menu for network-based Linux deployment scenarios

 PC DOS 7.1 Startup Menu

-1. Run the complete ServerGuide Scripting Toolkit process
+- 1. Run the complete ServerGuide Scripting Toolkit process

-2. Perform RAID configuration only
+- 2. Perform RAID configuration only

-3. Perform BIOS updates only
+- 3. Perform BIOS updates only

-4. Perform IBM ServeRAID BIOS and firmware updates only
+- 4. Perform IBM ServeRAID BIOS and firmware updates only

-5. Boot to a command prompt
+- 5. Boot to a command prompt

 Enter a choice: 1

 F5=Bypass startup files F8=Confirm each line of CONFIG.SYS and AUTOEXEC.BAT [N]

+Note: Menu items 2-4 use the usrvars.bat file to set values for user variables.
+However, a menu item forces its process to run, if necessary, by overriding values in the usrvars.bat file that might prevent the process from running.
+For example, menu item 2 performs RAID configuration even when the CFG RD value is N.

 Default menu for disposal

 PC DOS 7.1 Startup Menu

-1. Run the complete ServerGuide Scripting Toolkit process

-2. Boot to a command prompt
+- 1. Run the complete ServerGuide Scripting Toolkit process - 2.
+Boot to a command prompt

-Fatan a sheirer 1
+Enter a choice: 1

 F5=Bypass startup files F8=Confirm each line of CONFIG.SYS and AUTOEXEC.BAT [N]

-The complete Toolkit process is controlled by settings in usrvars.bat, as described in "Modifying USRVARS.BAT" on page 20.
+The complete Toolkit process is controlled by settings in usrvars.bat, as described in "Modifying USRVARS.BAT" on page 24.
 At the minimum, the complete process deploys the requested network operating system.
 In addition, options in usrvars control the following actions:

-- · Perform selected BIOS and/or IBM ServeRAID BIOS and firmware updates
+- Perform selected BIOS and/or IBM ServeRAID BIOS and firmware updates

 - Configure Fibre (Windows only)

 - Configure RAID